1. IEEE Signal Processing Magazine

 We gratefully acknowledge MathWorks, Inc. for their continued support of IEEE SP Cup.
 Participating students are encouraged to download the complimentary Mathworks Student Competitions Software for use in the competition.

-The IEEE Signal Processing Society is proud to announce the eight edition of the Signal Processing Cup: an exciting challenge to control a wireless propagation environment using an intelligent reflecting surface.
+The IEEE Signal Processing Society is proud to announce the ninth edition of the Signal Processing Cup: a forensic challenge related to synthetic speech attribution.

-Eligibility: Any team composed of one faculty member, at most one graduate student and 3-10 undergraduate students is welcomed to join the open competition.
+Any team composed of one faculty member, at most one graduate student and 3 to 10 undergraduate students is welcomed to join the open competition.
+At least 3 students must be IEEE Student Members.